Psychotherapy in West London

 Psychotherapy and Psychotherapeutic Counselling can be structured and goal orientated on solving a problem, enhance self-awareness or make a change area.
 Whereas unstructured psychotherapy is design for the clients who has no fixed goal but still experiencing mental difficulties.
 Thus, instead of a clear agenda, unstructured psychotherapy focuses on release of inhibited within a client potential, which is necessary for growth of awareness and experiencing autonomy, spontaneity and intimacy in life.
 The relationship with the therapist is particularly important and it is expected that unconscious conflicts, beliefs, feelings will inevitably find an expression within the therapy, and within the relationship with the therapist.
 Understanding these provides an opportunity for learning from this experience and is an important part of the psychotherapeutic work.

-I have successfully helped people with a wide range of issues and emotional difficulties including anxiety, depression, relationship and family problems, bereavement, stress and burn-out, addictions, post-traumatic stress and dissociation.
+I have worked with people who struggles with a wide range of issues and emotional difficulties including anxiety, depression, relationship and family problems, bereavement, stress and burn-out, addictions, post-traumatic stress and dissociation.
 Sometimes the issues are less specific, such as feeling stuck or facing a difficult life change.
 I also specialise in helping people of both gender with their sexual health problems; such as erectile dysfunction, premature ejaculation, lack of arousal etc. In such an intervention, I would need to obtain from you a precise information through designed questioner and refer to your General Practitioner to carry out a necessary blood tests to exclude any major physical disorders which could have impact on your sexual health.

 Are evening appointments available?